NMT-based Cross-lingual Document Embeddings: Model architecture

+$\alpha$ is the margin and $|\cdot |$ is the Frobenius norm of a matrix; $v_{norm}$ is the average Frobenius norm of vectors in the training batch, `+1' is to prevent division by zero .
+Finally, the total cost of the model is the sum of the distance costs from $N_s$ samplings plus the translation cost:

-where $\beta$ is a fixed parameter to balance the weight between the translation cost and the distance cost. $N_s$ is the number of negative samples.
-This novel combination of the loss between translation and vector distance ensures that the document vectors produced contain ample information and are at the same time very similar between paralleled documents of different languages.
+where $l_{mt}^{\ a\rightarrow b}$ and $l_{mt}^{\ b\rightarrow a}$ are the cross-entropy losses of the outputs from NMT$_{a\rightarrow b}$ and NMT$_{b\rightarrow a}$, respectively. $0 \leq \beta \leq 1$ is a weight to balance the translation cost and the distance cost.
+This novel cost function ensures that the produced document vectors contain ample semantic information and are, at the same time, very similar for parallel documents in a language pair.

+Fig. \ref{fig:cNTDV_proX4} shows the production of various NV/cNV vectors.
+The main difference between them is that the translator is necessary in the previous NV model but is optional in the cNV model.
+In comparison with \nvsumconen, \nvsumconde and \nvsumcon \footnote{This paper adopts a different set of notations. \nvori is DV$_{en:de}$ and \nvsum is DV$_{en+de}$ in \cite{li2018fast}.
+Subscript $\star$ indicates either con, sum, or `:'. \nvori concatenates both \nvsumen and \nvsumde.
+We stop using `:' in this paper as it always requires both pathways (it does not have `an(y)' option).
+Moreover, it is difficult to extend \nvori beyond two languages.}, this paper's \cnvsumcony do not use NMT translators.
+Instead, \cnvsumcony only use the NMT$_{en\rightarrow de}$ encoder for English inputs and the NMT$_{de\rightarrow en}$ encoder for German inputs.
+The corresponding \nvsumcony would have a very bad performance since \nvsumconen and \nvsumconde from the same document are not guaranteed to be similar.